Welcome to the latest installment of Dear Urbaneer, where we connect with our clients to answer housing questions that have been troubling them.

 Real estate appraisals take many different forms.
 They are an estimate of value – market, cost or other.
 Your lenders will require an appraisal as part of their underwriting in order to verify the value of collateral for your mortgage.
 In addition, depending on the equity in a property, an owner may require insurance through CMHC or Genworth, which is governed by regulations issued by the Department of Finance.
 Appraisals for lending purposes are done on a case-by-case basis, especially for the lender to assess their own risk as well as confirmation that the price you paid reflects market value.
 It’s important to note that your lender will not accept a recent appraisal ordered by you or the homeowner.
 It’s standard that they require a separate valuation done by a lender-approved appraiser.
 This is all about their due diligence, and responsible lending in regards to property valuation.

 Ontario (PLTT) and Toronto (MLTT) Land Transfer Tax

 You’ve no doubt heard about this in the news over the last few years.
 The provincial and city land transfer taxes are fees levied to the purchaser when a property changes ownership.
 These taxes constitute the largest portion of closing costs on a resale home, so homebuyers should be prepared.
-For example, for the purchase of a home valued at $450,000, Provincial LTT would be approximately $5475, and the additional Toronto LTT would be approximately $4725 for an approximate total LTT amount of $10,200).
+For example, for the purchase of a home valued at $450,000, Provincial LTT would be approximately $5475, and the additional Toronto LTT would also be approximately $5475 for an approximate total LTT amount of $10,950).

 You can adjust your anticipated costs to reflect the likely purchase price of your intended home.
-Here's a Land Transfer Tax Calculator, and, further down the page, note the rebate chart if you're a first time buyer.
+Here's a Land Transfer Tax Calculator, and, further down the page, note the rebate if you're a first time buyer.